Rohand19/F1-Winner-Prediction/README.md

 - 🌧️ Dynamic weather conditions and their effects
 - 🛞 Tire degradation and pit strategy simulation
 - 🚦 Race incidents and safety car scenarios
+- 🔄 Driver adaptation to new teams and cars
+- 🛠️ Team development trajectories throughout seasons

 The system predicts:
 - 🏆 Final race positions and points for each driver